publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch7/schIII/ptIV/m__us_usc_t19_s1981.md

     (b) __Maximum rate of increase__

-    No proclamation pursuant to subsection (a) of this section shall be made—
+    No proclamation pursuant to subsection (a) shall be made—

         (1) increasing any rate of duty to a rate more than 50 percent above the rate existing on July 1, 1934, or, if the article is dutiable but no rate existed on July 1, 1934, the rate existing at the time of the proclamation.